Database Backups

 What each part does:

-docker run --rm— Starts a temporary container that is removed after it exits-v /home/app/_backups/{backup_id}:/backup— Mounts the backup directory from the host into the containerpostgres:15— Uses the official PostgreSQL 15 Docker image- The shell command runs
+docker run --rm— Starts a temporary container that is removed after it exits--network applications— Connects the backup container to the same Docker network as the database-e DATABASE_URL=...— Passes the selected database connection URL into the backup container-v /home/app/_backups/{backup_id}:/backup— Mounts the backup directory from the host into the containerpostgres:15— Uses the official PostgreSQL 15 Docker image- The shell command runs

 pg_dump, pipes throughgzip, and saves to the mounted backup directory